Slab Leak Repair: Signs, Costs & What Homeowners Need to Know

 Epoxy Pipe Lining (Trenchless)

-A resin-coated liner or liquid epoxy is inserted through existing access points and hardened inside the old pipe — forming a new, seamless pipe without any excavation.
-This trenchless method is faster, less disruptive, and often the most cost-effective for accessible pipes with small-to-moderate damage.
+A resin-coated liner or liquid epoxy is inserted through existing access points and hardened inside the old pipe, forming a new, seamless pipe without any excavation.
+This trenchless method is fast (many residential projects complete in a single day), avoids slab cutting, and many liners are rated for 35 to 50 years of service or more.
+It works best when the existing pipe is structurally sound but has pinhole or small leaks.

 Smart Savings Made Simple!